memunyawiri/CV/README.md

 From my time studying, to my last role, I have always taken an analytical approach to building strategy, creating & testing and have always considered the range of relevant factors before taking next steps.

+**An example of my Analytical skills put to good use:**

-- Considering short-long term performance and other business development/ changes, I created a new and successful strategy for marketing to design students, whilst working at MOO.COM
+- Whilst working at MOO.COM, I considered short-long term performance data and other business development/ change to create a new and successful strategy for marketing to design students, also known as "Summer's most important customers"
 - I contributed to the significant growth of the student customer-base, YoY, two years in a row
-- As well as executing design-lead cross-department campaigns, I also designed and implemented design-study-specific landing pages that took into consideration; relevant PPC and on-site search terms, SEO bugs and web-merchandising opportunities.
+- As well as executing design-lead cross-department campaigns, I also designed and implemented design-study-specific landing pages that were influenced by the relevant PPC and on-site search terms, SEO bugs and web-merchandising opportunities

 ## Education